 Finely dice onion.
 Add onions to a pan with about 1/2 tbsp. of butter or oil over medium-high heat.
 Cook for about 10-15 minutes, or until they start to caramelize, stirring frequently.

-Add ground meat, cooked onions, raw egg, salt, pepper, paprika, 3 tsp of dried bread crumbs, and parsley into a large bowl.
+Add ground meat, cooked onions, raw egg, salt, pepper, onion powder, paprika, 3 tsp of dried bread crumbs, and parsley into a large bowl.

 Once bread has soaked for at least 5 minutes, gently squeeze out some of the liquid, and add the bread to the bowl with meat and mix everything together by hand until everything is evenly distributed.